visgl/deck.gl/docs/layers/geojson-layer.md

 - Default: `1`

-Global radius across all points.
+A global radius multiplier for all points.

 ##### `pointRadiusMinPixels` (Number, optional)